sancarn/vba-articles/articles/Why is VBA most dreaded.md

 ## The state of VBA projects

 Now that we've understood the users, we have to contemplate what state existing VBA projects are in.
-This can very dramatically from project  to project, and largely dependent on the authors of the project in question.
+This can vary dramatically from project  to project, and largely dependent on the authors of the project in question.

 ### Poor indentation